CHAPTER TWO - SKILLFUL MEANS

 If he visited gambling parlors, it was solely to rescue people.
 If he received some other teaching, it did not impinge upon his true faith.
 Though well versed in secular writings, he constantly delighted in Buddha Dharma.
 Respected by everyone, he was looked on as foremost among those deserving of alms.
 Upholding the correct Dharma, he embraced old and young alike.
 He conducted all kinds of business enterprises in the spirit of trust and harmony, with no delight in worldly profit.
 He frequented the busy crossroads in order to bring benefit to others.
 He entered government offices and courts of law so as to aid and rescue all those he could.
 He entered places of debate in order to guide others to the Great Vehicle.
 He entered all the study halls to further the instruction of the students.
 He entered all houses of licentiousness to point out the errors of desire.
 And he entered wine shops in order to encourage those capable of ‘standing up’.

-If among elders, he was the elder most revered, for explaining the superior Dharma.
-If among lay believers, he was the lay believer most revered, for having cut off all their greed and attachments.
-If among kṣatriya warriors, he was the kṣatriya most revered, for teaching them patient tolerance (kshanti).
-If among Brahmans he was the Brahman most revered, for ridding them of the conceit of ‘self’.
-If among great ministers he was the great minister most revered, for teaching the Correct Dharma.
-If among princes he was the prince most revered, for demonstrating loyalty and obedience.
-If among the inner palace, he was the inner palace member most revered, for converting and bringing refinement to the women [of the harem/inner palace].
-If among common people, he was the common person most revered, for helping them gain wealth and power.
-If in Brahma’s heavens he was the most revered in Brahma’s heaven, for revealing superior Wisdom.
-If in Śakra’s [heaven] he was the most revered in Śakra’s [heaven], for demonstrating (pointing out, explaining) impermanence.
-If among the guardians of the world he was the most revered among the guardians of the world, for guarding all sentient beings.
+If among elders, he was the elder most revered for explaining the superior Dharma.
+If among lay believers, he was the lay believer most revered for having cut off all greed and attachments.
+If among kṣatriya warriors, he was the kṣatriya most revered for teaching patient tolerance.
+If among Brahmans, he was the Brahman most revered for ridding them of the conceit of ‘self’.
+If among great ministers he was the great minister most revered for teaching the Correct Dharma.
+If among princes, he was the prince most revered for demonstrating loyalty and obedience.
+If among the inner palace, he was the inner palace member most revered for converting and bringing refinement to the women [of the harem/inner palace].
+If among common people, he was the common person most revered for helping them gain wealth and power.
+If in Brahma’s heavens, he was the most revered in Brahma’s heaven for revealing superior Wisdom.
+If in Śakra’s heaven, he was the most revered in Śakra’s heaven for explaining impermanence.
+If among the guardians of the world, he was the most revered among guardians of the world for guarding all sentient beings.

 其以方便,現身有疾。以其疾故,國王大臣、長者居士、婆羅門等,及諸王子并餘官屬,無數千人,皆往問疾。其往者,維摩詰因以身疾,廣為說法:「諸仁者!是身無常、無強、無力、無堅、速朽之法,不可信也!為苦、為惱,眾病所集。諸仁者!如此身,明智者所不怙;是身如聚沫,不可撮摩;是身如泡,不得久立;是身如炎,從渴愛生;是身如芭蕉,中無有堅;是身如幻,從顛倒起;是身如夢,為虛妄見;是身如影,從業緣現;是身如響,屬諸因緣;是身如浮雲,須臾變滅;是身如電,念念不住;是身無主,為如地;是身無我,為如火;是身無壽,為如風;是身無人,為如水;是身不實,四大為家;是身為空,離我我所;是身無知,如草木瓦礫;是身無作,風力所轉;是身不淨,穢惡充滿;是身為虛偽,雖假以澡浴衣食,必歸磨滅;是身為災,百一病惱;是身如丘井,為老所逼;是身無定,為要當死;是身如毒蛇、如怨賊、如空聚,陰界諸入所共合成。